 Because a container is designed to have the same lifecycle as the app it hosts, each of your containers should contain only one app.
 When a container starts, so should the app, and when the app stops, so should the container.
 The following diagram shows this best practice.

 If you have multiple apps in a container, they might have different lifecycles, or be in different states.
 For instance, you might end up with a container that is running, but with one of its core components crashed or unresponsive.
 Without an additional health check, the overall container management system (Docker or Kubernetes) cannot tell whether the container is healthy.
-In the case of Kubernetes, it means that your container will not be restarted by default if needed.
+In the case of Kubernetes, it means that if a core component is unresponsive, Kubernetes will not restart your container automatically.

 You might see the following actions in public images, but do not follow their example:

-- Using a process management system such as supervisord to manage one or several apps in the container.
+- Using a process management system such as supervisor to manage one or several apps in the container.

 - Using a bash script as an entrypoint in the container, and making it spawn several apps as background jobs.
 For the proper use of bash scripts in containers, see Properly handle PID 1, signal handling, and zombie processes.